 Information from other sources: We may receive information from other sources, including publicly available databases or third parties from whom we have purchased data, and combine this data with information we already have.
 This helps us to be efficient stewards of the funds entrusted to us and allows us to update, expand and analyze our records, identify new customers, and provide giving products and services that may be of interest to our constituents.

 Non-Personal Information We Collect by Automated Means And How We Use It: We also collect certain non-personal information (data in a form that does not support direct association with any specific person or individual) by automated means when you visit the Website.
-Much of this information is collected through the use of third-party tracking services, which includes Google Analytics and Hubspot Analytics.
+Much of this information is collected through the use of third-party tracking services, which includes Google Analytics.
 The information collected may include usage information, such as the numbers and frequency of users to the Website, pages visited, web browsing histories, online purchases and searches, social networking activities and similar data.
 If gathered, this data is used in the aggregate, and not in a manner that is intended to identify you personally.
 This type of aggregate information may be shared with third parties at any time.
 In addition to the third-party tracking services mentioned above, we also collect this information through various other means, including "cookies," "web beacons" and IP addresses, as further explained below.

 Cookies - We receive and store certain types of information whenever you interact with us.
 A cookie is a piece of information that a web server may place on your computer when you visit a website.
 Cookies are used for a variety of reasons, including to improve a user’s website experience.
 Many cookies last only through a single website session, or visit.
 Others may have an expiration date, or may remain on your computer until you delete them.
 There are a variety of types of cookies.
 Feed the Children uses "performance cookies" in order to enhance the user experience and for other website related purposes.
 These cookies collect information about how our Website is used, including which pages are most viewed, how long someone stays on a webpage, and whether any error messages were received.
 “Functionality cookies” may also be utilized; these cookies allow the Website to remember information you have provided in order to provide a more customized experience.
 Neither session cookies nor functionality cookies are linked to personally identifiable information.
 We may also use “required cookies,” which provides us the ability to store a user name or related login credentials so that you do not have to provide this information every time you return to our Website.
 Please note that these required cookies will be associated with the personal information that you provide.
 Although you are always free to opt out from providing such information to us, the result is that you may not be able to avail yourself of some features of our Website.